-- 1. Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
-Shut off the engine and remove the key. - 3.
-Pull back the traction control so that the front of the control contacts the reference bar (Figure 51).
+- 1. Park the machine on a level surface, engage the parking brake (if applicable), and lower the boom. - 2.
+Shut off the engine and remove the key. - Pull back the traction control so that the front of the control contacts the reference bar (Figure 51).